lionell/pgapps/README.md

 [![Build Status](https://travis-ci.org/lionell/pgapps.svg?branch=master)](https://travis-ci.org/lionell/pgapps)

 This repository contains different ways to interact with database.
-From simple CLI to colab notebook based on [WebSocket], deployed to the cluster.
+From simple CLI to colab notebook based on [WebSocket](#websockets), deployed to the cluster.
 All of these are **demos** and are not designed to be used in production.

 ## How it works